 - 1. Admission and readmission to the College - 2.
 Academic Fresh Start - 3.
 Registration assistance and information about credit and continuing education courses - 4.
 Information about academic policies and procedures - 5.
-Unofficial transcripts and requests for official transcripts - 6.
-Student records information and updates - 7.
-Assistance with course withdrawals - 8.
-Verification of enrollment - 9.
+Unofficial and official transcript requests - 6.
+Student record information and updates - 7.
+Assistance with course withdrawals - Verification of enrollment - 9.
 Certification for Department of Veterans Affairs education benefits - 10.
-Residency determination and eligibility for tuition waivers and exemptions
+Residency determination and eligibility for tuition waivers and exemptions state ID or license as identification prior to being issued an SWTJC ID.

 A SWTJC I.D., driver's license, or other photo identification is required for most in-office business transactions.
-SWTJC I.D. can be obtained through each campus at the following locations; Uvalde campus location is Flores Student Services Building, for Del Rio and Eagle Pass Campuses location is their respective campus library.
+An SWTJC ID can be obtained at the library on each campus at the following locations: Uvalde, Del Rio, Eagle Pass, and Crystal City campuses.
+Students must present proof of registration and a valid